apptension/openwind/README.md

 - [ ] Support Vue.js
 - [ ] Publish components to npm
 - [ ] Add a client-side code editor with Github API integration (PR)
+- [ ] Validate element id with a pre-commit hook